Evolutionary games on the lattice: Payoffs affecting birth and death rates

-\end{theor} Table~\ref{tab:drift} and the theorem indicate that, except in the one-dimensional nearest neighbor case in which the region given by the theorem is empty because $c (1, 1) = 1$, the coexistence region contains an infinite subset of a certain triangle whose range increases with respect to \eqref{eq:slope}.
-The larger the range of the interactions and the spatial dimension, the larger this triangle.
+Note that the parameter region in the theorem is nonempty if and only if $c (M, d)$ is strictly larger than one.
+In addition, the larger $c (M, d)$, the larger this parameter region.
+This, together with Table~\ref{tab:drift}, indicates that, except in the one-dimensional nearest neighbor case in which the region given in the theorem is empty, the coexistence region contains an infinite subset of a certain triangle whose range increases with both the dispersal range and the spatial dimension.
 We refer to Figure~\ref{fig:diagrams-2} for a summary of the theorems that exclude the one-dimensional nearest neighbor case.

-\subsection{The role of space in the most popular games.}
+\subsection{The role of space in the most popular games}